MogiePete/zabbix-systemd-service-monitoring/README.md

 I have added the whitelist option as a way allow users to select the services they wish to monitor.

 To do so modify the service\_discovery\_whitelist which is already populated with sshd|zabbix-agent.

+Instantiated service (service unit name with `@`):

+With systemd instantiated service unit (e.g. `foo@bar.service`), the LLD item and trigger name in Zabbix will be converted to `foo\_AT\_bar`, due to LLD item and trigger name in Zabbix can not contain special characters.

 Testing
 -------